SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/netserver/ns-agents-and-carriers.md

 ## Authentication

-When using NetServer, the SCMScript runs as the **currently signed in user**.
+When using NetServer, the CRMScript runs as the **currently signed in user**.

 For background tasks such as email import, scheduled tasks and data exchange (DBI), the script runs as a **system user**.